113: Black Scorpion

 “Cigarette?” –Yes, it is.

 A running gag on the short-lived 1982 absurdist comedy TV series Police Squad! : whenever Leslie Nielsen, who played Detective Frank Drebin, offered someone a cigarette, they would reply, “Yes, it is,” or "Yes, I know."
 The show only lasted six episodes, but it found later success in the series of Naked Gun movies.

 How ‘bout the IHOP?

-The International House of Pancakes, better known as IHOP, is a nationwide chain of restaurants specializing in breakfasts.
+The International House of Pancakes, better known as IHOP, is a chain of restaurants specializing in breakfasts.
 The first restaurant was opened in Toluca Lake, California, in 1958.
 Though there are locations outside of the U.S., the “International” in their name actually refers to the restaurant's original menu, which featured pancakes with different toppings vaguely inspired by various countries.

 What are you, on Dr. Seuss time all of a sudden?